 Sustainability is about caring for life and the planet we live on.
 This takes many forms.
 We are concerned about climate change and extinction.
 We are worried about poverty, hunger and disease.
 For these reasons we follow the latest trends and report on subjects from a positive point of view.

-This site began as a project to send the fifty foot boat at the top left around the world on solar power.
+This site began as a project to send a fifty foot boat around the world on solar power.
 The objectives were noble in 1995 and many years ahead of their time.
 Then in May of 2012 the Turanor PlanetSolar completed the first solar powered circumnavigation, proving the concept.

 This site is owned and maintained by the Cleaner Ocean Foundation Ltd